Full spectrum. Isolate. Whole Plant. Phyto Rich. Extract. Argh.

 When the plant is extracted for "Full Spectrum," the properties and components that are part of that – such as terpenes and CBD, for example – are still existent.
 The molecules of the “whole plant” remain intact in the processed extracted oil.
 In this extraction process, there is little to no loss of any of the other compounds hence allowing for what is called the “full entourage effect,” which is derived from the whole plant extraction method.

 On the other hand we have the Isolate method.
 Oil is processed until it forms crystals.
 The crystals are then processed into a powder.
-In this extraction method, the powder or “isolate” results in a single molecular compound of strictly CBD- there are absolutely no other molecular compounds of value found in the powder.
+In this extraction method, the powder or “isolate” results in a single molecular compound of strictly CBD- there are absolutely no other molecular compounds found in the powder.

 According to a study done at the Lautenberg Center for General Tumor Immunology in Jerusalem, the effectiveness of isolated CBD versus full-spectrum CBD extract concluded that CBD isolate yields a “bell-curve” of effectiveness.
 Studies proved that the isolate becomes less effective over time, while full-spectrum CBD continued to be effective in providing pain relief.
 See study here.

 Here at Cannimal we use high quality, pesticide free FULL SPECTRUM CBD in our best selling tinctures.
-We believe your animal deserves only the very best.
-If you are going to invest in a healing product for yourself or your pet, only the BEST WILL DO!

 Click to view our FULL SPECTRUM HEMP CBD products for Animals!